digipet007/Bootstrap-Portfolio/README.md

 #Acknowledgements

-This code utilized the Myers Reset for cross-browser compatability. http://meyerweb.com/eric/tools/css/reset/    v2.0 | 20110126     License: none (public domain)
+This code utilizes the Myers Reset for cross-browser compatability. http://meyerweb.com/eric/tools/css/reset/    v2.0 | 20110126     License: none (public domain)

 Created using [Freelancer](http://startbootstrap.com/template-overviews/freelancer/), a one page freelancer portfolio theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This theme features several content sections, a responsive portfolio grid, window modals for each portfolio item, and a working PHP contact form.